tyseer2335/forecast-ai/deliverables/D1/planning.md

 Briefly describe which option you have agreed to.

+We have agreed that until the project is completed, source code, repository will be private, and restrict sharing to the public.
+Once the project is completed, we will completely open source everything without license, so everyone can access the source code.
+We will keep hosting the frontend and backend but the API cost won’t be handled by the partner.
+So we will most likely just host it ourselves unless they decide to continue the project and handle the infrastructure cost.
+We will own the work that we do as part of the course and we will not be signing any legal agreements, IP ownership, etc.

 ----

 ## Teamwork Details

 #### Q6: Have you met with your team?

+We met with partner Sheldon Huang, Yuchen, and the whole team at the MaRS building in-person.

+Here's a picture of a proof!

 <img src="./images/team-building.jpg" width="600" height="260">